 Any sport can cause a concussion but rugby union is one of the higher contributors.

-In the past nine years, the amount of concussions claims in Canterbury have risen from 240 in 2009 to 344 in 2018.
+In the past nine years, the amount of concussion claims in Canterbury have risen from 240 in 2009 to 344 in 2018.

 Other sport-related concussions have also risen to 858 in 2018, which is 374 more claims since 2009.

-Some clinical symptoms a concussion can cause are blurry vision, neck pain, dizziness, confusion, and headaches
+Some clinical symptoms a concussion can cause include blurry vision, neck pain, dizziness, confusion, and headaches

-All symptoms are unique to every individual and their incident, headaches and lack of concentration are some of the most common.
+While all symptoms are unique to every individual and their incident, Hodge says headaches and a lack of concentration are some of the most common.